jbroerken/mrhpsspeech/doc/source/Configuration_File/Configuration_File.rst

 Example
 -------
-The following example shows a user service configuration file with default locations and names:
+The following example shows a speech service configuration file with default values:

 .. code-block:: c